vasu31dev/playwright-ts/README.md

 npm run test -- nucleus.spec.ts --debug
 ```

-- To all the smoke tests using tag:
+- To all the smoke tests using the tag:

 ```bash
 npm run test -- -g '@smoke'